Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## TODO:
 -----------------

- * Give GTAs more weight than TAs // Not essential

- * Edit the module preferences submission view to add a new div for each new 'used language'

- * Edit the TA preferences submission view to add a new div for each new 'module choice'

- * Add foreign key drop statements to down() in the migrations
+ * Add foreign key drop statements to down() in the migrations.

 ****************************